ArtiPedia/blog-v3/_posts/2016-03-18-optimize-jekyll-blog-seo.md

 * Do not remove this line (it will not be displayed) {:toc}

 At the moment we have Jekyll 3.0 and a small [list of Jekyll plugins](https://jekyllrb.com/docs/plugins/){:rel='nofollow'}{:target="_blank"}.
-We can depend on some of these plugins for SEO and most of the search engine optimization can be done without them.
+We can depend on some of these plugins for SEO and most of the search engine optimization can be done without them also.

 I will be discussing only the steps that involve making changes to your Jekyll functions but not to your content.
-That means I will not be discussing anything about Keyword Research, Link Building, Marketing etc.,
+That means I will not be addressing anything on Keyword Research, Link Building, Marketing etc.,

 {: .clear}